Home - Pit Boss vs Rec Teq Grills in 2023

 Rec TeQ Grills Bull (RT-700) Vs Pit Boss Austin XL 1000 sq. in.
 Pellet Grill With Flame Broiler:

-This matchup is the fight for the best pellet grill on the market.
+This matchup is the fight for the pellet grill on the market.
 Both of these grills are big and of great value to the serious barbeque lover.

 They match each other in versatility, being able to smoke on the lower end of their respective temperature ranges and sear at the upper limit.
 You can slow cook, bake, and roast at points in between.